How will AI affect the work of Canada’s family doctors?

 Dr. Muhammad Mamdani, Director, Centre for AI Research and Education in Medicine, Temerty Faculty of Medicine, University of Toronto

-Ethical concerns with AI and its application in primary care
+Social and Ethical Implications of AI in primary care

 Webinars are in English only and are free of charge.